kate moss gave us all her beauty tips

-I love all the Decorte products, I like to use water on my face so use the foaming facial wash and then moisturize with a few drops of Vitality Tincture added to the Meliority intensive cream.
+I love all the Decorte products, I like to use water on my face so use their foaming facial wash and then moisturise with a few drops of Vitality Tincture added to the Meliority intensive cream.
 I do this morning and night.

 What’s the best beauty advice you’ve ever received?

-I’ve worked with all the best makeup artists, so I've picked up loads of advice, but I think the best and simplest is to use eyelash curlers.
-They really open up your eyes.
+I’ve worked with all the best make-up artists so have picked up loads of advice, but I think the best and simplest is to use eyelash curlers, they really open up your eyes.

 What does beauty mean to you?